(updated on 18/9/2021)

 A “territorial” REACT-EU

 In mid-September 2020, as already mentioned, the Parliament proposed to include Interreg in REACT-EU, allocating a minimum 3% (1.6 billion) up to 5 % (2.6 billion) of the additional resources under the European territorial cooperation goal.
-The Commission hesitated, while the Member States had not decided on the allocation yet.
+The Commission hesitated, while the Member States have varied approaches.

 Member states will be able to allocate part of the additional resources to the European Social Fund, the Fund for European Aid to the Most Deprived (FEAD), the Youth Employment Initiative as well as cross-border programmes (Interreg).

-There will be a 0,35% for technical assistance; it will concentrate on sectors most affected by the economic fallout of the pandemic; and a pre-financing rate of 11% has been proposed.
+There will be a 0,35% for technical assistance; it will concentrate on sectors most affected by the economic fallout of the pandemic; and a pre-financing rate of 11% was proposed.

 EUR 30 per inhabitant will be allocated to the outermost regions;